yesgee/socialights/project-plan.md

 ### Functional Requirements

-**Install the Application:** The user can to install the SociaLights app easily and must also be able to configure his name in it.
+**Install the Application:** The user can install the SociaLights app easily and must also be able to configure his name in it.

 **Send Notification about SociaLights:** The application notifies the users about the availability of SociaLights when they enter a coffee room enabled with SociaLights.